oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.md

   * matching that CSAF document at all
   * marked with a given status

+### 9.1.18 Conformance Clause 18: CSAF 2.0 to CSAF 2.1 converter <a id='conformance-clause-18-csaf-2-0-to-csaf-2-1-converter'></a>

+A program satisfies the "CSAF 2.0 to CSAF 2.1 converter" conformance profile if the program fulfills the following two groups of requirements:

+Firstly, the program:

+* satisfies the "CSAF producer" conformance profile.
+* takes only CSAF 2.0 documents as input.
+* additionally satisfies the normative requirements given below.

+Secondly, the program fulfills the following for all items of:

+> A tool MAY implement options to convert other Markdown formats to GitHub-flavoured Markdown.

 -------

 # Appendix A. Acknowledgments <a id='acknowledgments'></a>